Adhesive Converting Blog

 Have you ever been listening to the radio only for it to go crackly for a moment?
 During that few seconds of static, be it in your home, across the street, or across town, someone’s cell phone could’ve rung and interrupted your radio signal.

 Specifically, it impacts electrical circuits through induction, electrostatic coupling, or conduction.
-EMI can not only prevent devices from doing their jobs but also cause them to fail completely.
+EMI can prevent devices from doing their jobs and even cause them to fail completely

 TYPES OF EMI